Icaro-G-Silva/AutomatedHome/README.md

 + Arduino Communication

 ## The Real need
 Made it to help a friend with her final undergraduated project.
-Cheers Ray ;)
+Cheers Rai ;)

 ## Version
 > 1.0.0